Showing: 1 - 2 of 2 RESULTS

 Government Support

 Love it all, hate it.
 There is still a lot of backlash regarding tax credits, universal credit and benefits in general.
 Still, with recent events, since March 2020, more than 3.6 million have had to apply for universal credit, with 51% of them being women.
-Those women have come from all walks of life, from many career backgrounds, and yes, it will always feel degrading because society makes us feel that in asking for financial support, we have somehow become lazy.
+Those women have come from all walks of life, from many career backgrounds, and yes, it will always feel degrading because society makes us think that in asking for financial support, we have somehow become lazy.
 This isn’t the case at all.

-Government support has adjusted over the years; only one parent had to work full time, then it was both parents had to work – one over 24 hours a week, and it continues to pinch the pennies.
+Government support has adjusted over the years; only one parent had to work full time, and then it was both parents who had to work – one over 24 hours a week, and it continues to pinch the pennies.
 My 15 hours free a week was never enough, not when I worked 40 hours a week.
 I was pleased when the government increased the free childcare to up to 30 hours per week so parents like myself could return to work.
 It was too late to benefit me, but friends have been able to benefit from that little bit extra.
 However, you both have to be working and earning over £139 a week.
-Technically it’s spread across the whole year rather than 30 ‘actual’ hours.
-Which caused a great deal of confusion at its inception.
+Technically, it’s spread across the whole year rather than 30 ‘actual’ hours, which caused a great deal of confusion at its inception.

-Imagine that a full-time wage is £1200 after-tax; the average childcare in my area is £50-£60 a day.
-A full-time childcare place would set you back £1000 a month for one child under three.
-This was pretty much my life!
-Tax credits paid up to 80% at the time, which took it down to about £800 a month for my two children; once the 15 hours kicked in if you’ve done the maths, that leaves a total of £400!
-You spend 40 hours a week earning £9 an hour to take home £400 eventually.
-Forgive me; I never saw the logic.
-I worked out at the time that I was better off, working part-time, saving on childcare and earning slightly less an hour.
+Imagine that a full-time wage is £1721 after tax; the average childcare in my area is £60-£75 a day.
+A full-time childcare place would set you back £1300 a month for one child under three.
+Universal credit pays up to 80%.
+Once the 30 hours kick in, it helps a little more, but you spend 40 hours a week earning £11.44 an hour to take home £400 eventually.
+Forgive me; I never see the logic.
+I worked out at the time that I was better off working part-time, saving on childcare and earning slightly less an hour.
+It is very much about what works for you as a family.

 The New Flexible